BhumilModi/ShopKart-app/README.md

 - Once logged in a person can see all the products , on clicking the product a modal appears where one can add product to favourites or add to cart
 - Cart Page where they can see all the products added to the cart also place order shows a modal for confirmation and empty the cart.

-## How should the application work?

-The user of this react application should be able to view all the products.
-The application should have the following workflow,

-1. Create the login/register functionality.
-2. Once the user is authenticated
-3. Users can add the products to the cart page
-4. Also user can add their favourite products

 ## Development Setup

 - Clone this repo